 Prepare the pasta

-- Next roll out your dough as thin as possible.
-You can do this using a pasta machine / kitchen aid attachment or a rolling pin.Pasta machine:Flaten your dough and shape it into a rectangle.
+- Roll out each piece into thin sheets.
+You can use a pasta machine or a rolling pin for this step.Pasta machine:Flatten your dough and shape it into a rectangle.
 Starting with the lowest thickness setting (usually it is 1) let the dough go through the machine.
 Fold in the sides and let it go through again. repeat this process till you get a nice rectangle shape as wide as your machine.
 Then continue flattening the dough with the machine.
 Make sure to lightly dust your dough in between each rolling to prevent it from sticking to the rolls and rip.
 After going through twice with the first thickness go to the next thinner setting.
 Roll twice with that thickness and go on to the next one till you are at the thickness 6.
 You can try rolling it thinner.
 However, at 7 my dough always ripped when making raviolis.Rolling pin:Lightly dust your surface with flour.Flatten your dough into a rectangle dish.Dush your rolling pin and start flattening the dough with it.
 The goal is to get the dough as thin as possible.
 It should be slightly see-trough but should not rip when you move it.

 Fill the pumpkin ravioli